aradi/fypp/docs/fypp.rst

 the command ::

-  fypp -n -DMPI test.F90
+  fypp -n -DMPI test.fpp

 produces the output ::

-  # 1 "test.F90"
+  # 1 "test.fpp"
   program test
-  # 3 "test.F90"
+  # 3 "test.fpp"
     use mpi
-  # 7 "test.F90"
+  # 7 "test.fpp"
   :
   end program test

-If during compilation of this output an error occured in the line ``use mpi`` (e.g. the mpi module can not be found), the compiler would know that this line corresponds to line number 3 in the original file ``test.F90`` and could emit an according error message.
+If during compilation of this output an error occured in the line ``use mpi`` (e.g. the mpi module can not be found), the compiler would know that this line corresponds to line number 3 in the original file ``test.fpp`` and could emit an according error message.

 The line numbering directives can be fine tuned with the ``-N`` option, which